bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## LSTMs

-With a little bit of research, you will find that LSTM neural networks seem to perform pretty poorly on real financial data.
-The reason for this is that they are extremely prone to over-fitting, and on top of that, they perform poorly when working with auto-regression problems.
-* LSTM window sizes don't seem to make a big difference (or can perform worse), despite being one of the main features when used on financial data
-* An LSTM model might be better suited as part of a language processing model

 To build the LSTM, there is some more data processing that is needed in comparison the XGBoost model.
 The main things are:
 * We need to scale the data to a [-1,1] scale, using an encoder and decoder to transform the values both ways
 * Add a lookback transformation that is essentially a moving window of data from past points
   * LSTM models use sequences as inputs that have a shape in 3 dimensions - [batch size, lookback/sequences, num features]
 * Add lag features from previous timesteps at the current timestep
-  * I.e. with a lookback of 10, input might be (2343 timesteps, 10 sequences, 19 features)
 * I got a lot of inspiration from this [article](https://arxiv.org/pdf/2107.09055.pdf) as well

-For the neural net itself, I used a BiDirectional LSTM, and several dense layers.
-The main problem I ran into was actually underfitting, rather than overfitting.
-This is likely due the highly stochastic and sporadic nature of the data.
-As a result, I found better results using

 Here we can see the LSTM model compared to the training data.
 Values as inputs for the model are standardized, but I scaled them back up for these representations:

 ![image](https://user-images.githubusercontent.com/79114425/211132805-0aa5aa92-60af-4a92-9186-0e1f779cc68b.png)